Tampons are the latest vital product that are suddenly hard to find

 What are the alternatives for women amid the tampon shortage?

-There are a number of other products on the market – indeed, one thing I found out in a study of adolescent girls and menstruation was how overwhelmed they felt by the many options available to them.
+There are a number of other products on the market—indeed, one thing I found out in a study of adolescent girls and menstruation was how overwhelmed they felt by the many options available to them.

 Our understanding is that many more women use pads than tampons.
 Then you have menstrual cups, which have been around for decades but have seen a resurgence in recent years.
 They are environmentally friendly, but not every woman is comfortable with the idea of inserting cups, and the upfront costs can be higher.

 Period underwear made of absorbent materials is a newer product that some women use.
-But for women who are used to tampons but are finding them difficult to access, pads may be the easiest substitute.
+But for women who are used to tampons, pads may be the easiest substitute.

-Marni Sommer is an associate professor of sociomedical sciences at Columbia University
+Marni Sommer is an associate professor of sociomedical sciences at Columbia University.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.